YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUINSTUNFROZEN
 ---------------------

-MUINSTUNFROZEN, tttt : Instance iiii is now unfrozen.
+MUINSTUNFROZEN, tttt : Instance iiii is now Unfrozen.
 Continuing with writes to database file ffff

 Run Time/MUPIP Information: This indicates that the instance iiii (that was previously frozen) is now unfrozen and the MUPIP operation can continue with writes to database file ffff that were previously suspended.
 Additionally, tttt provides the time stamp at which the MUPIP operation noticed the unfrozen instance.